Aromatherapy spray sold by Walmart behind rare bacterial outbreak - CDC - Up News Info

 Article content

-The U.S. Centers for Disease Control and Prevention on Tuesday confirmed that an aromatherapy spray sold by Walmart or one of its ingredients caused a bacterial infection in four people earlier this year.
+The U.S. Centers for Disease Control and Prevention (CDC) confirmed on Tuesday that an aromatherapy spray sold by Walmart Inc or one of its ingredients caused a bacterial infection in four people earlier this year.

+Walmart last week recalled about 3,900 bottles of the spray, which was manufactured in India and sold at about 55 stores and on its website between February and October, after the bacteria was identified by the public health agency.

+Walmart said on Tuesday it would continue assisting the agencies in their investigation.

 The infection, Melioidosis, is caused by a rare and sometimes fatal bacteria called Burkholderia pseudomallei, which is predominantly found in tropical climates.